 ... and that as Free and Independent States they have full Power to levy War, conclude Peace, contract Alliances, establish Commerce, and to do all other Acts and Things which Independent States may of right do.

-And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our Lives our Fortunes and our sacred Honor.
+And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, our Lives our Fortunes and our sacred Honor.

 [from the Declaration of Independence, 1776]